Generic Name: hydrocortisone acetate

 Ala Scalp Description

-Each mL of ALA-SCALP® (Hydrocortisone Lotion USP, 2%) contains 20 mg hydrocortisone USP in a lotion base consisting of water, isopropyl alcohol, propylene glycol, polysorbate 20, and benzalkonium chloride.
+Each mL of ALA-SCALP® (Hydrocortisone Lotion USP, 2%) contains 20 mg hydrocortisone USP in a vehicle of isopropyl alcohol, polysorbate 20, purified water, propylene glycol, polysorbate 20, and benzalkonium chloride.

 Ala Scalp - Clinical Pharmacology

 Topical corticosteroids share anti-inflammatory, antipruritic and vasoconstrictive actions.

 The mechanism of anti-inflammatory activity of the topical corticosteroids is unclear.
 Various laboratory methods, including vasoconstrictor assays, are used to compare and predict potencies and/or clinical efficacies of the topical corticosteroids.
 There is some evidence to suggest that a recognizable correlation exists between vasoconstrictor potency and therapeutic efficacy in man.

 The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings.